TCPA Compliance for Lead Buyers: The Complete Guide (2026)

 • STOP keyword must be supported and processed automatically

-Wireless carriers enforce their own messaging policies through the Campaign Registry (TCR) and carrier filtering systems.
-Even if your texts are technically TCPA-compliant, carriers can block your messages if you violate their terms:
+Wireless carriers enforce their own policies through the Campaign Registry (TCR) and filtering systems.
+Even if your texts are TCPA-compliant, carriers can block your messages:

 • 10DLC registration required for all business text messaging on local numbers